 SELECT * FROM DEPARTMENT;

--- Now create view on two tables [tblEmployee] and [Department]
+Now create a complex view on the tables [tblEmployee] and [Department].

 CREATE VIEW vw_tblEmployee_Department